create3000/x_ite/docs/_posts/components/DIS/SignalPdu.md

 ### SFInt32 [in, out] **entityID** 0 <small>[0,65535]</small>

-*entityID* unique ID for entity within that application.
+EntityID unique ID for entity within that application.

 ### SFString [in, out] **multicastRelayHost** ""